ramtinJ95/Mywiki/Perfomance Concepts.md

 scanned micro-partitions and columnar data is to the ratio of actual data selected, the more efficient is the pruning performed on the table

+Snowflake has three types of cache:

+- The metadata cache that lives in the cloud services layer.

+- The data cache/local disk cache that lives on the SSD drives in the virtual warehouses

+- The query result cache.
+If a result is small, it will be stored in the cloud services layer, but larger results are going to be stored in the storage layer.

+Results are retained for 24 hours in Query Result Cache.
+Snowflake resets the 24-hour retention period for the result, up to a maximum of 31 days from the date and time that the query was first executed.
+After 31 days, the result is purged and the next time the query is submitted, a new result is generated and persisted.

 ### Warehouse Scaling
 In Standard Scaling policy, the first cluster starts immediately when either a query is queued, or the system detects that there’s one more query than the